5 Ways to Insulate Your Apartment Windows for Winter

 The best houseplants for your state

 While you're thinking about warming the air in your home, it's also a good time to think about keeping your air clean.
-Raising plants in your home can be a satisfying way to pass the time, but it can also improve your indoor air quality1.
+Raising plants in your home can be a satisfying way to pass the time, but it can also improve your indoor air quality.

-However not every place has the same plant-friendly climate.
+However, not every place has the same plant-friendly climate.

 We wanted to know which houseplants are best equipped to thrive in each state’s weather, so we compared light, water, and temperature preferences of 20 of the most popular plants in America.
 We then weighed them against each state’s average temperature, percentage of sun, and inches of rain to find the best matches.